hejops/dwm/README.md

 * scratchpad
 * sendmon_keepfocus	-- auto-focus window when moved to new monitor; but not newly spawned window!
 * swallow		-- i prefer floating
+* switchtotag		-- "switch back to previous tag" behaviour is very annoying!
 * systray		-- bloat
 * warp			-- move cursor when focus changes; more annoying than useful